roboflow/inference/docs/workflows/internal_data_types.md

     # or the same for root metadata (the oldest ancestor of the image - Workflow input image)
     root_metadata = workflow_image.workflow_root_ancestor_metadata

+    # retrieving `VideoMetadata` object - see the usage guide section below
+    # if `workflow_image` is not provided with `VideoMetadata` - default metadata object will
+    # be created on accessing the property
+    video_metadata = workflow_image.video_metadata
 ```

 Below you can find an example showcasing how to preserve metadata, while transforming image